 The ghost smiles coldly.
 "More to the point," he says, "how can you deny it?"

 Ten years later, and the Re-education Camp has spat me back out.
-I live in tiny chamber, sharing a toilet and a living room with seven other former seasonal dissidents.
+I live in tiny chamber, sharing a living room and a toilet with seven other former seasonal dissidents.
 It is Christmas, and I am flipping through the channels.
 To my horror, I turn to my confession broadcast.
-My battered image on the television is reading a prepared statement from typed notes held in a trembling hand.
+My battered image on the television is reading a prepared statement from typed notes, held in a trembling hand.

 One of my neighbours snorts.
 "Honestly!
 They repeat this rubbish every bloody year."